COSMOS Insider

 COSMOS receives frequent news items from organizations and publicists, which do not fit into the editorial guidelines of our events newsletter, Cape Ann COSMOS.

-We also invite submissions to COSMOS Insider.
-We are interested in cultural news items, management press releases, forward publicity pieces, background feature articles, season schedules, and such.
+We invite your submissions to COSMOS Insider.
+Cultural news items, press releases, awards, publicity pieces, management changes, season schedules, and such.
 While well-founded rumors are of interest, please, no gossip or politics.
-Send your good stuff for consideration to: editor@capeanncosmos.co.
+Send your good stuff for consideration to: editor@capeanncosmos.com.

 AUGUST 2024